 If you don’t have the money to pay for an AutoCAD license, you’re not out of luck.
 Use one of these following free CAD program options:

 - Fusion 360

 Then you can later easily transition to full-blown AutoCAD.
-The tools you learn here will have a lot of similarities to AutoCAD.
+The skills you pick up will cross over great to AutoCAD.

 Also, if you have access to a copy of AutoCAD, you’re golden.
 Spend time messing around with the program.
 You can learn so much on your own.

 #6 How much time does it take to learn to use AutoCAD?

 If you have a background in math and computers, you’ll learn fast.

 But, it comes down to what type of work you want to do.
 Then how skilled you want to become.

 If you just want to draw nice basic details, I can teach you in a couple of hours.